Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Trials in which the medicinal product is used as a tool are not subject to the obligation to apply laid down in the Danish Medicines Act.
-In cases where a medicinal product is only intended to be used as a tool and no marketing authorisation has been issued, or the medicinal product is not marketed, it is required that a compassionate use permit be obtained from the Danish Health and Medicines Authority before any study is initiated, cf. section 29 of the Danish Medicines Act.
+In cases where a medicinal product is only intended to be used as a tool and no marketing authorisation has been issued, or the medicinal product is not marketed, it is required that a compassionate use permit be obtained from the Danish Medicines Agency before any study is initiated, cf. section 29 of the Danish Medicines Act.

 Please also consult our Guide to assessing if a trial falls under the definition of a clinical trial, for guidance on whether or not a trial is defined as a clinical trial of medicinal products.
 For further information concerning a possible obligation to apply, please call +45 4488 9595, or write to: firstname.lastname@example.org